dustinfreeman/video-cleanup/README.md

 ### Usage

-This is designed to be run manually and carefully, step-by-step, since the changes it makes are opinionated and destructive.
+**Beware!** This is designed to be run manually and carefully, step-by-step, since the changes it makes are opinionated and destructive.
 Please be careful!
 Data deletion is forever!
+This script includes one instance where I had to restore many files from a Time Machine backup.

 ### Contributing